 The Fall of William Wallace

 It was this time that Wallace’s reputation as a military leader was hit hard.
 While they were skilled fighters, in an open battle against experienced soldiers, they didn’t have a chance.
 Wallace stepped down from his role as Guardian of Scotland and decided that he would journey to France, hopefully to secure the French King’s assistance in the War for Scottish Independence.

 There isn’t much else known about his time abroad other than the fact that he did meet with the French King.
 It has been suggested that he might have met with the Pope but there was no evidence that such a meeting ever happened.
 Regardless of what his goals were in his time abroad, when Wallace returned home, he would resume his actions of aggression against the English.

-William Wallace’s career and life would soon come to an end however, when Sir John de Menteith, a Scottish noble, betrayed William and turned the once Guardian of Scotland over to the English.
+William Wallace’s career and life would soon come to an end, however, when Sir John de Menteith, a Scottish noble, betrayed William and turned the once Guardian of Scotland over to the English.
 Wallace’s life would not last much longer, for after he was captured he was quickly brought before Westminster Hall and was tried for his crimes.
-He was charged with treason, to which he merely replied “I could not be a traitor to Edward I, for I was never his subject.”
-He was found guilty and was sentenced to be hanged, drawn, and quartered so as to fully punish him for his insurrection.
+He was charged with treason, to which he merely replied: “I could not be a traitor to Edward I, for I was never his subject.”
+He was found guilty and, and in 1305, he was sentenced to be hanged, drawn, and quartered so as to fully punish him for his insurrection.